 All information transferred over VPN is encrypted.
 The higher the encryption (128 or 256 bits), the more processing power is required, i.e. it may be slower with older/slower hardware.
 Choose a secure, yet efficient/fast protocol.

 If your VPN protocol of choice allows for either UDP or TCP, consider using UDP for the faster speeds and lower protocol overhead.
 Even though UDP is a stateless protocol (no guarantees of data being received), keep in mind that VPN tunnels encapsulate other traffic.
 What that means is, you can have TCP traffic (guaranteed delivery) encapsulated into UDP VPN, and still have the reliability offered by TCP (packet order and acknowledgements or receipt), there is no need for redundant double TCP encapsulation.
 That said, UDP VPN traffic can sometimes be blocked by corporate firewalls and ISPs, so you may still be forced to use TCP VPN over common ports.

 We generally recommend using IKEv2/IPsec (UDP), or OpenVPN.

 Too Long, Didn't Read?
-Use either IKEv2/IPsec, or OpenVPN.
-IKEv2/IPsec is one of the best choices, it is fast and secure, designed by collaboration of Cisco and Microsoft.
+Use either WireGuard, IKEv2/IPsec, or OpenVPN.
+WireGuard is one of the best choices if available, it is very fast, efficient and secure.
+IKEv2/IPsec is also fast and secure, designed by collaboration of Cisco and Microsoft.
 If you prefer a comparable open-source variant that may be slightly slower, use OpenVPN.